ExistsAndIs1/newral/README.md

 ```

-here comes the heavy stuff, load the MNIST data set (60000 images with 28*28 pixels)
+here comes the heavy stuff for this little library, load the MNIST data set (60000 images with 28*28 pixels).
-you can read more about MNIST http://yann.lecun.com/exdb/mnist/
+You can read more about MNIST http://yann.lecun.com/exdb/mnist/
 ```ruby
 data = Newral::Data::Idx.new( file_name:'~/Downloads/train-images-idx3-ubyte', label_file_name:'~/Downloads/train-labels-idx1-ubyte')
 data.process